International Champagne Horse Registry

 Genes

-All characteristics, including color, are inherited through GENES, which are located on microscopic structures inside of cells, called CHROMOSOMES.
+All characteristics, including color, are inherited through GENES, which are located in pairs on microscopic structures inside of cells, called CHROMOSOMES.
 They are found in the nucleus of every cell, and made up of strands of DNA.
 Genes exist in pairs.

-So horses, like all mammals, get one of each gene from the mother, and one of each gene from the father, ending up with a pair for every possible characteristic.
+Horses, like all mammals, get one of each gene from the mother, and one of each gene from the father, ending up with a pair for every possible characteristic.

 Red vs. Black (E vs. e)